rocon/espo/README.md

 dan la domo -> al en la domo / en la domon
 11d. je + -e
 je hejme -> hejmen

-12. *-ir*

-Verb roots in Esperanto are either transitive or intransivite, but unlike the noun category no distinction is made in the verb ending between the two.
-In Esperanto intransitive verbs end in *-i*, like in Esperanto, and transitive verbs end in *-ir*, with an added -r.
-Both endings are only present in the infinitive, and dropped when the verb is conjugated.
-Example: *legir* - to read.

-13. *sti/stas/stis/stu/stit*

-The verb *esti/estas* covers both the existential usage (to be located somewhere), the predicative usage (to be something) and the passive usage (to be done something to).
-I propose splitting this verb up in two verbs: the verb *esti/estas* keeps being used for the existential usage, the verb *sti/stas* (with the e- dropped out) as a new auxiliary verb for the predicative and passive usage.
-Examples: *mi estas en la domo* (I am home), *ĝi stas un domo* (it is a house).

-13B. *stos/stus*

-14. *hi/has/hit + -it*

-The usage of the verb to have (like *havi/havas*) as an auxiliary verb + generic passive participle to express the perfect tense is very widespread amongst Western-European languages.
-It is easier to understand and use than the corresponding Esperanto grammatical usage of the conjugated verb to be (*esti/estas*) + a tense-carrying active participle which is also an adjective.
-My proposal is to introduce a new verb *hi/has* (with the -av- dropped out) in combination with a generic passive participleending in *-it* (with the -n- and the -a dropped out) , irrespective of the transitivity of the verb.
-Examples: *mi has dormit* (I have slept) - compare with *mi estas dorminta* in the intransitive, and *mi has legit la libro* (I have read the book) - compare with *mi estas leginta la libro* in the transitive.

 15. *ferti*